bisdn/bisdn.github.io/getting_started/basic_networking.md

 ## Interfaces

 BISDN Linux maps the physical ports on the switch with an abstract representation via [tuntap](https://www.kernel.org/doc/Documentation/networking/tuntap.txt) interfaces.
-These interfaces are special Linux software only devices, that are bound to a userspace program, specifically baseboxd for the case in BISDN Linux.
+These interfaces are special Linux software only devices, that are bound to a userspace program, specifically baseboxd in the case of BISDN Linux.

 If you followed the instructions from [Configure Baseboxd](/getting_started/configure_baseboxd.md), you should now be able to display all ports.